alcrene/smttask/README.md

 Motivation
 ==========

 This packages extends the computation tracking capabilities of [Sumatra](https://pythonhosted.org/Sumatra/) with “Task” constructs (borrowed from [Luigi](https://luigi.readthedocs.io/)).
-This allows better composability of tasks, and enables a workflow based on runfiles.
-In particular, a runfile may be a full-blown Jupyter or RStudio notebook, allowing one to produce highly reproducible, easily documentable analyses.
+This allows better composability of tasks, and enables a workflow based on *runfiles*.
+In particular, a runfile may be a full-blown Jupyter or RStudio notebook, allowing one to produce *highly reproducible, easily documentable analyses*.

 Sumatra implements an electronic lab book, logging execution parameters and code versions every time you run a computational script.
 If you are unfamiliar with it, you can get started [here](https://pythonhosted.org/Sumatra/getting_started.html).